How to choose the right barn builders

 It is important to be selective when choosing the right carpenter to work with you building a barn.
 No matter how involved you plan to be in the process you want someone who understands what you are trying to accomplish and will listen to you instead of telling you how great they are.

 It would be great if they have some experience building log homes.
-Contractors who have built log homes have a greater understanding of rough cut lumber and transitioning to a post and beam barn will be easy for them.
+Barn builders who have built log homes have a greater understanding of rough cut lumber and transitioning to a post and beam barn will be easy for them.

 It is okay if you don’t find a builder who is experienced with log or timber building.
 Your post and beam barn kit is designed and engineered to be easy to build by any good contractor.
 If you’re handy and know your way around a hammer and saw…you may even want to handle the post and beam construction yourself.
 It is still a good idea to get input from a licensed builder.